HIV Screening Treatment

 Getting infected with HIV is no longer a death sentence, with many people living with HIV leading healthy, productive and meaningful lives.

-HIV is now a chronic disease that can be well managed with medication not much different from Diabetes or High Blood Pressure.
+HIV is now a chronic disease that can be well managed with medication not much different from diabetes or high blood pressure.

 The infection can be brought under good control with medication.
 Getting the infection under control also eliminates the risk of passing the HIV on to another person.

-Even though a person living with HIV may feel completely well for years, it is recommended to start on HIV treatment as soon as possible.
-This is because even though it may not cause any symptoms in the first few years, a HIV infection causes chronic inflammation in the body and can cause health problems later in life.
+Even though a person living with HIV may feel completely well for years, it is recommended to start HIV treatment as soon as possible.
+This is because even though it may not cause any symptoms in the first few years, an HIV infection causes chronic inflammation in the body and can cause health problems later in life.

 Reduce the possibility of passing HIV